BridgetteZagrebin/cse15l-lab-reports/lab-report-4-week-8.md

 ## Potential Solutions
 * I do think there is a small (<10 lines) code change that will make my program work for snippet 1 and all related cases that use inline code with backticks.
-This code change would require
+This code change would require looking for backticks at the indexes before and after brackets.
-* I do think there is a small (<10 lines) code change that will make my program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets.
-This code change would require
+* I do not think there is a small (<10 lines) code change that will make my program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets.
+This code change would require a case with count of opened and closed brackets and another count of opened and closed parenthesis in the while loop.
+It would also need to look at the indexes within brackets to see if there is a link hidden in brakcets.
 * I do think there is a small (<10 lines) code change that will make my program work for snippet 3 and all related cases that have newlines in brackets and parentheses.
-This code change would require
+This code change would require the option of newlines being within the indexes of parenthesis.